nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:warning:Warning** will be used to provide warnings about features

-We hope you find this User Guide helpful in using ClassMATE!
+We hope you find this User Guide helpful when using ClassMATE!

 ------

 ## Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.
-(Go to [this website](https://codejava.net/java-se/download-and-install-java-11-openjdk-and-oracle-jdk) and follow the instructions to download and install Oracle JDK 11, which is _basically_ Java 11.)
+(Go to [this website](https://codejava.net/java-se/download-and-install-java-11-openjdk-and-oracle-jdk) and follow the instructions to download and install Oracle JDK 11, which is _basically_ [Java 11](#Glossary).)
 1. Download the latest `classmate.jar` from [here](https://github.com/AY2122S1-CS2103T-W15-1/tp/releases).
 1. Copy the file to the folder you want to use as the _home folder_ for your ClassMATE.
 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui-annotated.png)
-1. Type the command in the **Command-Line Input** and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
+1. To execute a command, you must type the command in the **Command-Line Input** and press Enter, e.g. typing **`help`** and pressing Enter will open the help window.
 Check out some examples in the [Tutorial](#CLI Tutorial)
-1. Refer to the [Features](#Features) below for details of each command.
+1. Please refer to the [Features](#Features) below for details of each command.

 ## CLI Tutorial

 In this section, you will familiarize yourself with the use of CLI to facilitate your experience when using ClassMATE.
-All commands would be typed in the **Command-Line Input** located at the top of the user interface as shown in the image below.
+All commands have to be typed in the **Command-Line Input** located at the top of the user interface as shown in the image below.

 ![Command Line Input](images/CommandLineInput.png)